USA Gymnastics sex abuse scandal: MSU

-On January 23, 2018, the National Collegiate Athletic Association formally opened an investigation into the university's handling of sexual abuse allegations against Nassar.
-On January 24, 2018, amid backlash over the university's role in the scandal, the Michigan House of Representatives voted overwhelmingly for a non-binding resolution sponsored by Rep. Adam Zemke, that called for the university's Board of Trustees to fire President Lou Anna Simon if she did not resign.
-Simon resigned later that same day.
+On January 23, 2018, the National Collegiate Athletic Association opened an investigation into the university's handling of sexual abuse allegations against Nassar.
+On January 24, 2018, the Michigan House of Representatives voted overwhelmingly for a non-binding resolution sponsored by Rep. Adam Zemke that called for the university's board of trustees to fire President Lou Anna Simon if she did not resign.
+Simon resigned later that day.
 Two days later, MSU athletic director Mark Hollis retired.

-Several other investigations by state and federal agencies into Michigan State's involvement are ongoing, including by the Michigan Attorney General's office and the US Department of Education.
+In 2018, several other state and federal agencies investigated Michigan State's involvement, including the Michigan Attorney General's office and the US Department of Education.

-As a result of the Michigan Attorney General's investigation, in March 2018, William Strampel, who oversaw Nassar's clinic while dean of the College of Osteopathic Medicine, was arrested and charged with felony misconduct in office and criminal sexual conduct for allegedly groping a student and storing nude photos on his computer.
+As a result of the Michigan Attorney General's investigation, in March 2018, Strampel, who oversaw Nassar's clinic while dean of the College of Osteopathic Medicine, was arrested and charged with felony misconduct in office and criminal sexual conduct for allegedly groping a student and storing nude photos on his computer.
 Strampel also possessed a video of the pelvic floor manipulation procedure that Larry Nassar had created as a training video.
 The video may constitute evidence of an assault, and the investigation is continuing.
 On June 9, 2018, six current or former Michigan State employees linked to Nassar became the subjects of an investigation by Michigan's Department of Licensing and Regulatory Affairs.

-On May 16, 2018, it was reported that the MSU and Nassar's victims reached a $500-million settlement.
+On May 16, 2018, MSU and Nassar's victims reached a $500-million settlement.

+On September 5, 2019, Secretary of Education Betsy DeVos announced that MSU would be fined $4.5 million for violating the Clery Act, which involves accurate disclosure and open access to crime statistics and crime prevention policies in colleges and universities that receive federal dollars, after two separate investigations from the Education Department's office of Federal Student Aid (FSA) and Office for Civil Rights (OCR).
+This was the largest Clery Act fine ever.

 Congress

 Congress responded to the sexual abuse claims made against Nassar and also to claims made against personnel who were involved with USA Swimming and USA Taekwondo.

-Senator Dianne Feinstein introduced a bill to require national governing body members overseeing Olympic sports to immediately report sexual assault allegations to law enforcement or designated child-welfare agencies.
-Former gymnasts Dominique Moceanu, Jamie Dantzscher, and Jessica Howard testified at a Senate Judiciary Committee hearing on March 28, 2017, concerning the bill.
-Rick Adams, chief of Paralympic sports for the USOC and head of organizational development for the NGBs, stated at the hearing: "We do take responsibility, and we apologize to any young athlete who has ever faced abuse."
-USAG was asked to testify at the hearing, but declined.
+On March 28, 2017, the Senate Judiciary Committee held a hearing about the bill.
+Former gymnasts Dominique Moceanu, Jamie Dantzscher, and Jessica Howard testified.
+Rick Adams, chief of Paralympic sports for the USOC and head of organizational development for the NGBs, said at the hearing, "We do take responsibility, and we apologize to any young athlete who has ever faced abuse."
+USAG officials declined requests to testify at the hearing.